Health Program in Bronx, New York

 Sharon Baptist Head Start has long-standing relationships with many health service providers in the community; many of which are formal relationships with signed agreements.
-Our agency uses these partners to assist parents who need medical providers for themselves as well as their children.
+As one of the community’s Child Day Care Centers, our agency uses these partners to assist parents who need medical providers for themselves as well as their children.
 We work to create a “medical home” for each family if they currently do not have a provider.
 Our community partners are aware of our agency’s health requirements and are flexible in accommodating our children for physical examinations, hearing and vision screenings, dental examinations and follow-up care.
-The goals of Sharon Baptist Head Start are to provide resources to parents, to be proactive regarding the challenges of limited health resources and funding, and to educate parents to maximize their advocacy role to ensure their child’s and family’s well-being.
+The goals of Sharon Baptist Head Start Pre-K in Bronx NY are to provide resources to parents, to be proactive regarding the challenges of limited health resources and funding, and to educate parents to maximize their advocacy role to ensure their child’s and family’s well-being.

 At Sharon Baptist Head Start, our nutrition staff is trained and familiar with the various CACFP and NYC Agency Food Standards.
 All have experience planning menus and child development.
 Our community-based linkages with Cornell University Cooperative Nutrition Extension Program, Eat Well Play Hard and Nutrition Plus Network afford us the ability to have consultants come into our program as assist with training, monitoring children’s nutritional deficiencies and working with staff and parents to ensure the children’s optimal growth.

 Our Nutrition Plan outlines a procedure that ensures staff and parents work together to plan meals and to incorporate special dietary needs into the regular menus.
 We also consult with others such as a child nutrition consultant or a registered dietitian to help plan meals for the children with special diets.
 We explore ways to make sure that children with special diets feel comfortable and to the highest degree possible are included in the mealtime practices.